 If your journey solely involves Cathay Pacific flights, then it’ll be subject to the award chart above.

-There’s a mixed and multitudinous range of even more compelling sweet spots hidden within the Asia Miles program, so I encourage you to play around with the search engine and figure out what kinds of creative routings may be booked.
+There’s a mixed and multitudinous range of even more compelling sweet spots hidden within the Asia Miles program, so be sure to play around with the search engine and figure out what kinds of creative routings may be booked.

 With three financial partners in Canada (and even more in the US) allowing you to earn Asia Miles, this promotion is a great opportunity to top-up your balance and accelerate your progress towards booking a memorable trip in the future using one of the program’s many sweet spots.